How Much Does a New Furnace Replacement Cost in 2023?

 All technology is moving toward being “smart.”
 Meaning, it communicates between systems dynamically.
 HVAC equipment is no different, even if there are varying levels of communication depending on your system.

-Single-stage, two-stage, and variable-speed equipment has to match, as mentioned above, because elements of the furnace are providing airflow for the air conditioning unit.
+Single-stage, two-stage, and variable-speed equipment have to match, as mentioned above, because elements of the furnace are providing airflow for the air conditioning unit.
 Similarly, things like the sizing and fuel source of the equipment can make it more or less efficient when paired with different equipment.

 What this boils down to is that you need to understand your options, and how that relates to price.
 If you have a variable-speed air conditioner and aren’t prepared to replace it as well, you’ll need a compatible furnace, which both limits your options and puts you squarely in a higher (initial) price category.
-Conversely, if you’re looking to upgrade to variable-speed, but your full system only supports single-stage, you’re either sacrificing efficiency or won’t be able to upgrade to the variable-speed unless you replace the entire system.
+Conversely, if you’re looking to upgrade to variable speed, but your full system only supports single-stage, you’re either sacrificing efficiency or won’t be able to upgrade to the variable speed unless you replace the entire system.

 This can all be discussed with an HVAC professional.
 You don’t have to do all the heavy lifting yourself, but it’s good to know what your restrictions may be.

-Gas vs. Electric Furnaces
+Gas vs. Electric Furnace Costs

 Another germane consideration is the fuel source.
 This affects both equipment matching and the overall efficiency of your equipment.